-Leading Healthy Futures has secured over $7 million in funding for our clients over the past 5 years, including two recent Health Resources and Services Administration (HRSA) New Access Point awards that total over $1 million annually.
+Leading Healthy Futures' consultants have secured over $8 million in funding for nonprofit clients, including two recent Health Resources and Services Administration (HRSA) New Access Point awards that total over $1 million annually.
 We are well-versed in the life cycle of securing grants for nonprofits in health and human services, and our clients rely on us to help them through any and all stages of the process.

 We describe the grant process as having five phases:

 Prospecting: Identifying appropriate funding sources is a critical first step.
 Using our proprietary and proven process, we initially identify hundreds of potential foundations for clients.
 We then carefully cull down the list using our experience and carefully curated criteria to develop a group of foundations that are a good match, often including funders in areas they may never have considered before.

 Relationship Development: Maximizing synergy between funder and applicant is an essential piece of our process.
 After we have identified a strong list of potential funders, we reach out to speak to program officers, learn about what they fund, and introduce them to the client and its mission.
 Building relationships with funders allows us to position client projects in a manner that aligns well with funder priorities.
 We only counsel clients to apply for grants that we feel are appropriate and that the client has a competitive chance of securing.

 Concept Design: Once appropriate funding opportunities have been determined, we help clients conceptualize and develop their best possible proposal.
 We assist clients in identifying existing programs that are well aligned, new program ideas that are appropriate, or existing needs that can be framed or articulated to appeal to that funder.
 Our team works directly with program staff to develop a proposal concept that is both compelling and achievable.
 We also bring an awareness of other programs in the field, which helps our clients to design a competitive proposal.